bartgonzalez/securityhub-remediations/docs/07-cleanup.md

 	* Click on **Settings** on the left navigation.
 	* Click the **General** on the top navigation.
 	* Click **Disable AWS Security Hub**.

+6. You have completed both this module and the Workshop.
+Congrats!